matthewpblock/python-ds-nb/README.md

 Each question is worth one point.

 ## Exporting to HTML
-Project was export to html using
+Project was export to html using:
 `jupyter nbconvert --to html python-ds.ipynb`
 `jupyter nbconvert --to html s5772377.ipynb`